Slyracoon23/katacoda-scenarios/kube-dds/step2.md

 `kubectl logs $(kubectl get pods --no-headers -o custom-columns=":metadata.name")`{{execute}}

+The complicated `kubectl get pods --no-headers -o custom-columns=":metadata.name"` is getting your pod name.

 As you can see, the application is scanning for any viruses on the host machine.